 There are several common horse diseases that make you anxious many times if you are not addressed at the proper time.
-As a horse owner, you must have a minimum knowledge of the different disease and health problems of your horse.
+As a horse owner, you must have a minimum knowledge of the different diseases and health problems of your horse.
 In this article, I shall discuss the most common health problems and horse diseases in brief.

 Most Common Diseases of Horse

 Your horse may be affected by many organisms like bacteria, virus, fungi, parasites, and other animals, all these cause infectious horse diseases.
 There are several non-infectious horse diseases which also creates considerable problems that mainly arise from managemental faults, nutritional deficiency, and environmental factors.
-In my article, I shall discuss bacterial, viral and some non-infectious or nutritional horse diseases in very short.
+In my article, I shall discuss bacterial, viral, and some non-infectious or nutritional horse diseases in very short.

 1. Strangles (Equine Distemper)

 Strangles are the most common bacterial infected horse disease which is caused by the Streptococcus Equi, a Gram-positive encapsulated bacterium.
 The infection spreads by the ingestion or inhalation through the respiratory route or by direct contact and purulent discharges.
 The most common signs of strangles are given below: